Student Travel Awards

 Harry Brooksbank – Newcastle University, UK – Highest ranking Travel Grant receives the Blair Jones/Jane Flynn Award.
 Ethan Coffin – Miami University – USA, Amal Kanti Deb – University of Newcastle, Australia, Silvina A. Di Pietro – Pacific Northwest National Laboratory, USA, Nadine Kanik – Polish Academy of Sciences, Poland.
 Malgorzata Lempart – Polish Academy of Sciences, Poland, Xinxin Mo – Nanjing University, China, Aditi Pandey – Texas A&M University, USA, Xinyi Shen – Princeton University, USA, Jordan Stanberry – University of Central Florida, USA, Maggie White – Newcastle University, UK, Pawel P. Ziemianski – Polish Academy of Sciences, Poland, Sean Zigah – Georgia State University, USA

-2019 CMS Travel Awardees
+2019 CMS Travel Awardees (Paris, France)

 Awardees in Alphabetical Order: Myriam Agnel, Mary Arenberg, Paolo Benavides, Zachary Burton, Nirrit Cohen, Ahmad Khan, Lior Levy, Ying Li, Mouafon Mohamed, Xinyi Shen, Magdalena Tuchowska, Kh Ashraf Uz-Zaman, Doriana Vinci, Jennifer Willemsen, Yael Zvulunov (Highest ranking Student Travel Grant Blair Jones/Jane Flinn Award)